 My nephew lives with us while he plays juco baseball.
 Naturally he has high hopes of playing at the next level, and just as naturally, I remind him unceasingly that while baseball isn’t a sure thing, academics are–and that there is no reasonable excuse for him not to hang a 3.5 on the scholastic side of things.
 He is also here, in part, so that his aunt and uncle can help him acclimate to adult life: teach him to refrain from doing really unwise things, and what will be expected of him in life.
 (I think my brother-in-law should have interviewed me far more carefully for my track record in such matters, personally, but I appreciate his confidence nonetheless.)

 His girlfriend, a pleasant and athletic young first basewoman on the softball team, took a ball to the face today.
 Broke her nose, just about swelled her eye shut, broke a bone in her eye orbital, and filled up her nasal cavity with blood.
 Ended her season, sadly, just before the playoffs.
-Our nephew advised us that he wouldn’t be home tonight–he is utterly disinterested in leaving her side, and intends to look after her.
+Our nephew advised us that he wouldn’t be home tonight–he intends to look after her.

 I see he’s learning.